 Thanks for stopping by BJ's Homeschool,

-Betsy is mom to her 20 year old college student whom she homeschooled from day one.
-She blogs at BJ's Homeschool, about the early years, high school & college and wrote a new e-book for College Bound teens.
-She offers free homeschool help and messages at BJ's Consulting.
+Betsy is a former O.T, preschool teacher and published author of children's stories.
+She is mom to her 2e college grad whom she homeschooled through high school.
+She blogs at BJ's Homeschool about the early years, high school, college, and is the author of "Homeschooling High School with College in Mind".
+She offers homeschool help through messages at BJ's Consulting.